 Strategic Directions: The School celebrates entrepreneurship and the individual pursuit of creative endeavors.
 At the same time, as a community we recognize that focusing on selective directions and activities can stimulate meaningful progress in fulfilling our mission.
 Toward that end, the School has developed strategic directions designed to move us forward toward our goals in key mission-related functions by 2020.
-In particular, we have developed strategic directions across our research, teaching, and service missions, and we recognize that progress in each of these areas only can flourish in a diverse and respectful work environment.
+In particular, we have developed strategic directions across our research, teaching, and service missions, and we recognize that progress in each of these areas can only flourish in a diverse and respectful work environment.
 While each of these work areas has its unique aspects, the importance of integrating research, teaching, and service likewise includes many important intersections (See Figure 1).
 Following are goals in these areas, and related directions considered to be critical in making progress over the next five years.

 Figure 1: School of Social Work Strategic Directions